Haemorrhage Shock And Blood Transfusion Short Question and Answer

 • Pathophysiology.

-Presence of gram-positive and gram-negative organism
+Presence of gram-positive and gram-negative organisms

 Local inflammation occurs

-Release of endotoxins from organism
+Release of endotoxins from the organism

 Activation of neutrophils, monocytes & macrophages.